odetteSpessiva/cpgen-studio/ROADMAP.md

 ## Other

-- [ ] Support LSP for code autocompletion
+- [x] Support LSP for code autocompletion
 - [ ] In app method to download and mingw toolchain
+- [ ] Output format for strings

 ---